luyadev/luya/docs/guide/app-themes.md

 ## Configure active theme

-To enable a theme you have to assigne it to the theme manager.
+To enable a theme you have to assign it to the theme manager.
 You can define this in your config file just add the theme alias e.g. `@app/themes/blank` to the `themeManager` config section:

 ```php
 $config = [